-According to O*Net OnLine, which is sponsored by the U.S. Department of Labor, fraud examiners, investigators and analysts are expected to see a 5% to 8%, or about average, increase in jobs nationwide from 2014 to 2024.
-Individuals who were employed as fraud examiners, investigators or analysts in 2015 earned a median annual wage of $66,670, also according to O*Net.
+According to the BLS, claims examiners, investigators and adjusters are expected to see a 1% decrease in jobs nationwide from 2016 to 2026.
+Individuals who were employed as claims examiners, investigators or adjusters in 2017 earned a median wage of $64,900.

 Alternate Career Options

 Related occupation fields, such as fire inspection and law enforcement, may interest individuals with education in fraud examination.